Course Outline

 - Analysis of Personal Lending Propositions

-- What additional information should customers provide to us?
+- What additional information should customers provide for government?

-- How do we analyze this information to verify its authenticity?
+- How do we verify the authenticity of this information for government?

 - CAMPARI as a Mnemonic for Analyzing Personal Lending Propositions

-- Character: What do we know about the customer, such as their track record with the bank and previous loan history?
+- Character: What is known about the customer, such as their track record with financial institutions and previous loan history?

-- Margin: What is the appropriate interest rate for the lending?
-This is the "rent" we ask the customer to pay for our money, reflecting the degree of risk.
+- Margin: What is the appropriate interest rate for the lending, reflecting the risk level and the cost of capital?

-- Repayment: What is the repayment schedule, and can the customer maintain these payments for the duration of the loan?
+- Repayment: What is the repayment schedule, and can the customer maintain these payments over the loan term?

 Module 2